-The number and size of storage components and liquid tank capacities are maximized for value and convenience.
-If the camper operator fills all liquid tanks to capacity, and fills all storage compartments and cupboards to maximum volume, the truck may exceed its GVWR.
+The number and size of storage components and liquid tank capacities are maximized for value© ALP (Adventurer Limited Partnership).17All Rights Reserved and convenience.
+If the camper operator fills all liquid tanks to capacity and fills all storage compartments and cupboards to maximum volume, the truck may exceed its GVWR.
 The operator is responsible for analyzing the conditions under which the truck and camper will be used for each trip.
 After you have determined how much weight you can safely carry and selected those items to make up that weight, make a list and keep it for future reference.
-Warning: It is the operator's responsibility to make sure their truck has the capacities to carry the camper they have chosen to load on their truck.